hashicorp/terraform-provider-azurerm/website/docs/r/vpn_gateway_connection.html.markdown

 * `use_policy_based_traffic_selector` - (Optional) Whether to enable policy-based traffic selectors?
 Defaults to `false`.

+---

+A `routing_configuration` block supports the following:

+* `associated_route_table` - The ID of the Route Table associated with this VPN Connection.

+* `propagated_route_tables` - The list IDs of Route Tables to advertise the routes of this VPN Connection.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the VPN Gateway Connection.

-* `routing_configuration` - A `routing_configuration` block as defined below.

----

-A `routing_configuration` block exports the following:

-* `associated_route_table` - The ID of the Route Table associated with this VPN Connection.

-* `propagated_route_tables` - The list IDs of Route Tables to advertise the routes of this VPN Connection to.

 ## Timeouts